Marcel Jones (basketball): 2012–13 season

 In July 2012, Jones signed with BCM U Piteşti of Romania for the 2012–13 season.
 He went on to earn league All-Star honors and helped the club win the Romanian Supercup title.
 In 27 games for Piteşti, he averaged 15.6 points, 5.6 rebounds, 1.5 assists and 2.0 steals per game.

-Following the conclusion of the Romanian League season, Jones returned to New Zealand for the 2013 New Zealand NBL season, re-joining the Manawatu Jets for a third stint.
+Following the conclusion of the Romanian League season, Jones re-joined the Manawatu Jets for the 2013 New Zealand NBL season.
 Despite having gained New Zealand citizenship, he had to play as an import for the Jets due to a league rule which allows only one naturalized New Zealand player per team; team captain Nick Horvath already filled that spot.
 In his season debut on May 4, Jones scored 13 points in 32½ minutes in a 107–77 loss to the Wellington Saints.
 In 13 games for the Jets in 2013, he averaged 20.2 points, 7.5 rebounds, 1.8 assists and 1.1 steals per game.